MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_08_refactor_large_functions.md

 ### Test the refactored e-commerce order processing code

-Manual testing and verification ensures that your refactored code maintains the intended business logic and functionality.
+Manual testing and verification ensure that your refactored code maintains the intended business logic and functionality.
 A successful refactoring process should improve code structure while producing identical behavior to the original implementation.

-In this task, you'll test the refactored code to verify that all business logic has been preserved and that the refactoring has achieved its goals of improved maintainability and readability.
+In this task, you test the refactored code to verify that all business logic is preserved and that code readability and maintainability are improved.

 Use the following steps to complete this task: